elshadsabziyev/LandMarker-WebApp/README.md

 - **Landmark Detection**: Utilizes the Google Cloud Vision API for precise landmark recognition in images.
 - **Geographical Mapping**: Retrieves geographical coordinates (latitude and longitude) of detected landmarks.
 - **Interactive Map Display**: Exhibits detected landmarks on an interactive map using the Folium library.
-- **AI Integration**: Provides a short summary about the landmark using OpenAI API.
+- **AI Integration**: Provides a short summary about the landmark using
+- **User Reviews**: Allows users to leave reviews on detected landmarks.

 ---